This is the best definition of risk I have ever come across:

 We recognise that construction is uncertain and our contracts include early or advance warning processes and change mechanisms to allow the parties to be flexible and change the project objectives based on new factors, knowledge and events.

 Construction can also be volatile – many projects depend on a stable geo-political landscape.
-Construction can be complex – huge infrastructure projects like High Speed 2 in the UK take decades to complete.
+Construction can be complex – huge infrastructure projects like High Speed 2 in the UK will take decades to complete.
 Construction can also be ambiguous because decisions and objectives need to be continually adapted to meet new circumstances.

 What should you do?